-Deductible Whether or Not You Are in Business: Real estate taxes and mortgage interest.Casualty losses.
-Qualified mortgage insurance premiums.
+Deductible Whether or Not You Are in Business: Real estate taxes and mortgage interest.
+Casualty losses. • Qualified mortgage insurance premiums, if available.
 Deductible Only if for Business: Homeowner's insurance and association dues.
 Rent (if renting your home).
 Repairs and maintenance.
 Security system.
 Utilities and services.
 Depreciation (subject to certain limitations).
+Subject to limitation.

 Calculating the home business-use percentage.
-The business use percentage used in deducting home expenses is based on the number of hours spent on day care activities during the year and the area used regularly for daycare compared to the total square footage of the home.
+The business use percentage used in deducting home expenses is based on the number of hours spent on daycare activities during the year and the area used regularly for daycare compared to the total square footage of the home.
 Provide these numbers to your tax preparer to compute the business use percentage.